 So I decided to plug my iPad in to update it the good old way, you know, using iTunes.
 But iTunes was not very cooperating either as it kept throwing this error: “There was a problem downloading the software for the iPad.
 The network connection could not be established.”

 After a bit of googling, I found the solution to my problem:

 All you have to do is change the DNS settings on your iPhone, or iPad.
 To do so:

-- Go to Settings > Wi-Fi > Tap on the blue arrow of your connected network
+- Go to Settings > Wi-Fi > Tap on the blue ” i ” icon next to your connected network

 - You should now be able to download and install the update

 Now this doesn’t tell me why this problem occurred in the first place, but this fix sure worked well as I was able to update my iPad within seconds after that.